viajeraune/eunhaelee.github.io/aboutme.md

 <h3>Things that have kept me busy recently</h3>

 <ul>
-    <li>Conducting an experiment for my thesis research in Human-AI interaction, exploring the relationship between AI predictions and self-fulfilling prophecy 🔮</li>
+    <li>Conducting research for my thesis in Human-AI interaction with the <a href="https://www.media.mit.edu/groups/fluid-interfaces/overview/">Fluid Interfaces Group</a> at the MIT Media Lab, exploring the relationship between AI predictions and self-fulfilling prophecy 🔮</li>
-    <li>Just wrapped up the <a href="https://www.mitaimlconference.com/">MIT Sloan AI & ML Conference 2024</a> in March!
+    <li>Hosted the <a href="https://www.mitaimlconference.com/">MIT Sloan AI & ML Conference 2024</a> in March!
 Also building an AI/ML community in Boston/Cambridge area</li>
-    <li>Reading a bunch of LLM papers and working on a cool project for a graduate course at MIT</li>
+    <li>Reading a bunch of LLM papers and working on a cool project on LLM personas for social robots for a graduate course at MIT</li>
     <li>Investigating the future of advice with <a href="https://agelab.mit.edu/">MIT AgeLab</a></li>
     <li>Working on interesting side projects, like this <a href="https://github.com/ltejedor/audible_thoughts">video-to-music generator</a></li>
 </ul>